“I heard the Velvet Underground and formed a band. Nothing else made any sense: simple as that.”

 “Poignant and mesmerising voice of the afterworld.
 Visionary, original.” – Access All Areas.

 “He’s a punk poet prepared to push the boat out” – Is This Music?

 “There is very little new that’s new under the sun, but once in a blue one, you come across something of genuine interest.
 Two things are very clear.
 One is that the vocals are always going to make lazy people point and say ”Oh, look, David Bowie” and the other is Matt Finucane is making better records at this stage of his game.” – Unpeeled.

-Matt’s most recent release is the first of three singles on The Animal Farm.
+Matt’s most recent release is the second of three singles on The Animal Farm.
 In The Evil Empire came out in November 2014, and Lilith is due October 2015.
 He’s also working on a new EP and, longer-term, another album.